 Want more hiking?
 We combined this with Tinker Cliffs and Dragon’s Tooth trails for an insanely awesome backpacking trip known as the Triple Crown of Virginia.

-Virginia Hike #1: The Appalachian Trail through Grayson Highlands State Park (any length)
+Best Part of the Appalachian Trail in Virginia: Grayson Highlands State Park (any length)

-Grayson Highlands State Park is my favorite section of Virginia.
+Grayson Highlands State Park is my favorite spot of Virginia.
 People describe it like the Highlands of Scotland, which I’ve never been to, but I can confirm this state park is breathtaking.

 Plan Your Virginia Vacation